Melissa Nemec

 Prior to entering the foundation world, Melissa’s career focused on social media marketing, public relations, and influencer marketing, with roles at Social Ape Marketing, Tech Talent South, and PureRED Marketing.
 She enjoyed working with clients such as Legion Brewing, Lowe’s, Rich & Bennett (known for the largest St. Patrick’s Day Pub Crawl), WORX, and Northwood Retail.

-Melissa lives in East Charlotte with her husband, two sons, and their Holland Lop rabbit, Waffles.
-Melissa’s hobbies include reading (her Goodreads goal for 2025 is 75 books in total), digging into astrology, keeping up with pop culture, needlepointing, playing Mahjong, and spending time with friends and family.
+Melissa lives in East Charlotte with her husband, two sons, and their pets, Waffles & Goose.
+Melissa’s hobbies include reading (her Goodreads goal for 2026 is 60 books), digging into astrology, keeping up with pop culture, needlepointing, playing Mahjong, and spending time with friends and family.

 On Melissa’s Desk